By Jasmine Duan, Nicholas Gwee, CFA, and Shawn Sim

 Source - RBC Wealth Management, Bloomberg; annual data through 2024, 2022–2024 data are Bloomberg consensus estimates

 We think the resumption of a sustainable uptrend in China equities in 2023 depends on whether the government will gradually loosen its COVID-19 restrictions and reopen the economy, and if leaders can demonstrate a pro-growth agenda.
-Even if the market remains choppy in the short term, we think investors can find opportunities in areas tied to the country’s long-term development blueprint—for example, industries that will benefit from safeguarding energy and food security, high-end manufacturing, and new green energy supply chains.
+Even if the market remains choppy in the short term, we think investors can find opportunities in areas tied to the country’s long-term development blueprint – for example, industries that will benefit from safeguarding energy and food security, high-end manufacturing, and new green energy supply chains.

 The state of macro developments in Japan remains relatively positive with the country moving toward endemic COVID-19, out of the pandemic phase.
-Japan’s household earnings and its labor market remain very resilient, non-manufacturers’ sentiment continues to improve, and the government is finally lifting its in-bound travel restrictions.
-We expect wage inflation to continue to rise, underpinned by reopening dynamics and likely further labor shortages.
+Japan’s household earnings and its labour market remain very resilient, non-manufacturers’ sentiment continues to improve, and the government is finally lifting its in-bound travel restrictions.
+We expect wage inflation to continue to rise, underpinned by reopening dynamics and likely further labour shortages.
 We anticipate domestic consumption will bounce strongly in coming quarters.
 The Bank of Japan (BoJ) forecasts Japan’s real GDP will expand at an above-average rate for the foreseeable future: by 2.0 percent in fiscal 2022, 1.9 percent in fiscal 2023, and 1.5 percent in fiscal 2024 (fiscal years end in March of the following year).

 The BoJ maintains that current inflation is transitory and headline inflation will not be sustained above two percent in 2023.
-We expect the BoJ Yield Curve Control policy to be adjusted upward early in H1 2023, as broadening inflation and a tightening labor market will likely push up wages in the coming quarters.
+We expect the BoJ Yield Curve Control policy to be adjusted upward early in H1 2023, as broadening inflation and a tightening labour market will likely push up wages in the coming quarters.
 Based on the latest Bloomberg survey, analysts expect the yen to appreciate below the 140 level against the U.S. dollar by the end of 2023.

 Support for the year-old government has been sliding, with opinion polls declining to levels even below the previous administration.
 While Prime Minister Fumio Kishida does not have to face another general election for more than two years, we think the low level of public support could make it difficult for him to control his party and push ahead with election pledges such as higher defense spending.